 The Garden in January features colorful berries like this colorful Japanese winterberry Ilex ‘Sparkleberry.’
 Enjoy the stark beauty of leafless trees and winter light.
 You’ll find early blooms, berries, interesting textures.
 Don’t miss the warm and cozy Conservatory filled with cacti, tropicals and a flourish of orchids.
-Plus, look for twinkling lights in the Garden as Dominion GardenFest of Lights continues through early January.
+Plus, look for twinkling lights in the Garden as Dominion Energy GardenFest of Lights continues through early January.

 Use our January Garden Explorer tour from your desktop or smartphone to plan your visit around these blooms!
 Check back for a link to this month’s Bright Spots (PDF) highlighting current blooms and interest.